 You will have: Tests and Treatment An intravenous (IV) continued Vital signs checked at regular intervals Dressing checked and changed daily or as needed Blood tests Icing and/or wrapping of the knee regularly Medications You may have medication for: Pain control Nausea Anti-Blood Clotting Antibiotics Your usual Medications Pain following surgery is expected and normal.
 Please inform your nurse if you are experiencing pain or nausea.
-Nutrition You will be offered a regular diet as you feel able Maintain regular sips of fluids after surgery to stay hydrated Consults PhysiotherapySocial work if needed Education Review post-op precautions &amp; care, activity, and exercises Review pain management and wound care Review follow-up appointments and care of your knee at home Review medications Discharge Planning Discharge may be the evening on the day of surgery (you will know ahead of time), otherwise is one day after surgery between 11:00 am - 12:00 pm.
+Nutrition You will be offered a regular diet as you feel able Maintain regular sips of fluids after surgery to stay hydrated Consults PhysiotherapySocial work if needed Education Review post-op precautions &amp; care, activity, and exercises Review pain management and wound care Review follow-up appointments and care of your knee at home Review medications Discharge Planning Discharge may be the evening on the day of surgery (you will know ahead of time).
+Otherwise one day after surgery you will be discharged around noon.
 Follow-up phone calls Discuss post-op clinic check-ups, outpatient physiotherapy, medications and prescriptions, etc.